dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 If you have additional network card like I do, go to your [VM settings][ref-settings] and change the network type `Attached to` from `NAT` to `Bridged adapter`.
 This will expose your other network card to the VM internally.
 For example I have two cards `Realtek RTL8111E` [integeated in the MB][ref-MB] and [`Intel CT Desktop 1Gb PCIE x1`][ref-LAN].
-The intel is my daily driver and the realtek I bridbe to the VMs I make, because the onboard LAN is more vulnerable to PoE fails in Bulgaria and may fry the [MB][ref-MB].
+The intel is my daily driver and the realtek I bridge to the VMs I make, because the onboard LAN is more vulnerable to PoE fails in Bulgaria and may fry the [MB][ref-MB].

 #### Open application dedicated ports